-The English Department does not have a graduate degree program but offers graduate course work in support of the various Master of Education degree and certification programs.
+The Department of English offers graduate course work in support of the various Master of Education (M.Ed.) degrees and teacher certification programs.
+Courses are offered on a regular basis.

-(Credits in semester hours, classroom work, and laboratory or fieldwork are indicated by three numbers in parentheses immediately following the course title)
+Credits in semester hours, classroom work, and laboratory or fieldwork are indicated by three numbers in parentheses immediately following the course title.